 "As a physician assistant, I work as part of a team to provide a continuity of excellent health care to our patients," explains Greg Gunn, one of Sharp Grossmont's team of physician assistants.
 "Being part of the team provides me with the flexibility to spend more time with them than the doctors can.
 As a result, I can focus on educating patients about their illness and how they can contribute to fixing it."

 With more Americans getting health insurance under the Affordable Care Act, it is likely that health care providers will come to rely more heavily on PAs to improve patient flow and care.
 Similarly, they may also rely more on nurse practitioners (or NPs), who can also see patients in lieu of the doctor.
-While a PA must practice under the general supervision of a doctor, NPs do not.
-Both can perform between 80 and 85 percent of the tasks that primary care doctors would.
+In California, both PAs and NPs must practice under the general supervision of a doctor.
+Both can deliver a high level of care as long as it falls within their scope of practice as determined by an agreement with their supervising physicians.

 "Because we are able to spend extra time discussing the plan of care with our patients and addressing issues early in the game, both the doctors and patients appreciate a higher level of service and increased quality of care, which really benefits everyone," says Gunn.